markjdba/mark-project-test/README_project_3_test.md

 1. Among all the capabilities of ChatGPT, the team utilized its API to translate text from one language to another.
 2. A function was created that takes two arguments: the text to translate and target language.
 3. The openai.Completion.create() method was used to send a text completion request and asks the API to translate the text into the target language.
+4. The language translation function also uses the chunk text function to ensure the text does not exceed limitations.

 ### PROBLEMS ENCOUNTERED: